China to boost defense spending by 'about 7%' in 2017 amid 'outside meddling' in maritime disputes | The Japan Times

 The exact figure was to be provided by Premier Li Keqiang during his address at the beginning of the congress’ opening session Sunday morning.

+Although China provides official estimates of defense spending each year, outside estimates of its defense budget are often significantly higher than officially released numbers.

+According to a report released last year by the Center for Strategic Studies’ China Power Project, Beijing also “provides limited information on the distribution of its military spending, which obscures spending patterns that may indicate the relative importance of a particular branch of the Chinese military, how China might be responding to perceived external threats, and where China is investing in new technologies.”

-The preliminary figure came just days after a draft budget was released by the White House proposing a $54 billion, or 10 percent, expansion in defense spending from the level in the current budget year.
+Saturday’s preliminary figure came just days after a draft budget was released by the White House proposing a $54 billion, or 10 percent, expansion in defense spending from the level in the current budget year.
 U.S. President Donald Trump will formally submit his first budget to Congress later this month.

 Beijing and Washington have clashed over the disputed South China Sea, with the U.S. conducting what it calls “freedom of navigation” operations in the waters.
 China claims most of the South China Sea, through which $5 trillion in trade passes each year.
 While the U.S. is not a claimant, the Philippines, Vietnam, Malaysia, Taiwan and Brunei have overlapping claims with China.